 This group seem to have nothing better to do with themselves than to wreak emotional devastation on Twitter.
 After haranguing me for over two years, they eventually pressured me into disclosing private information which was really off topic on this blog.
 All this finally culminated in a trip to the police and a solicitor in 2017.

 All these experiences have changed my approach to blogging and social media, which is ironic on a blog intended to share beauty and kindness.
-As a result I have put Twitter on hold as I’m not sure it is the right platform for remembering people, beauty, kindness, survivors or fledgling businesses.
-When I try to balance out the positive contribution it has made to Rucksack Rosie against the emotional damage being caused by trolls, and the lax safety responses from the company involved, the option to come off Twitter became an increasingly tempting one.
+As a result I have put Twitter on hold as I’m not sure it is the right platform for remembering people, kindness, survivors or fledgling businesses.
+When I try to balance out any positive contribution it has made to Rucksack Rosie against the emotional damage being caused by trolls, and the lax safety responses from the company involved, the option to come off Twitter became an increasingly obvious one.